Geothermal HVAC

 Ground Loop

-The Ground Loop is crucial to the efficiency and durability of geothermal heating and cooling system.
-It is comprised of pipes that can be drilled, or even truncated in the yard to connect to your home’s heat pumps.
-The pipes are then filled with a water-based fluid that circulates to absorb or disperse heat in accordance with your home’s needs.
-The temperature of the ground is relatively constant between four and six feet below surface level, which makes it an ideal energy source for geothermal systems.
+The Ground Loop is the main element to a geothermal system’s efficiency and durability.
+It is made up of pipes that are either trenched or drilled in the backyard and connected to the heat pump in your home.
+The piping is then filled with a water-based fluid that circulates to absorb or disperse heat based on the requirements of your home.
+The temperature of the ground is constant between four and six feet below surface level, making it a great energy source for geothermal systems.

 Vertical Loop